 - Collaborated with artists and educators in our community to offer Soundcheck, a monthly teen open mic night.
 Outreach magazine did a feature on us in the Nov/Dec 2006 issue, Partnering For Art’s Sake.

 - I pulled together a coalition of area pastors to form Chatham Cares, a non-profit corporation.
 I served as president and our mission was to design, build, and operate a community center, for which we have received a $3-million grant.
 Prior to the Community Center’s construction our county did not have a recreation program or community center.
 On May 19, 2008, The Community Center at Chatham opened to rave reviews.
+The Community Center has since been conveyed to our county government as part of the county’s parks and recreation program.

 - We revamped our community VBS in 2005, increasing attendance from 60 to over 180 each night.
+In 2015, we began offering Music and Arts Camp instead of VBS, and that has been a great summer ministry for our community.

 - On January 20, 2008, we hosted the first community interracial celebration of Dr. Martin Luther King’s life and legacy at our church.

-Measuring Our Missional Impact
+Our Missional Impact

 We recognize that not everyone who participates in our community ministries will attend our church.
 While some do attend, and we continue to reach out to others, missional ministry is most accurately reflected in participation in each ministry.
-Here are some numbers of how we’re impacting our community.
-We are impacting the lives of –